tomaltarek/Programming-Notes/README.md

 # Some-Programming-Concepts
-We will discuss some easy peasy programming featur
+We will discuss some easy peasy programming featurs